yujunz/gitlab.com-runbooks/howto/checkmk.md

 ## Troubleshooting

-From time to time it can happen that checkmk looses track of the host it is tracking, this can be shown with an error message like `UNKNOWN - Database not found`

-To force checkmk to update and reload the configuration you will need to issue this command:
+- UNKNOWN - Check output not found in local checks

+    Existing agent data is out of sync for that host, do a re-inventory of that host and reload Check_MK:

+    ```sudo su - gitlab; cmk -II <hostname> && cmk -O```

+- UNKNOWN - Database not found

+    Existing agent data is out of sync for that host, do a re-inventory of that host and reload Check_MK:

-`sudo su - gitlab; cmk -II db5.cluster.gitlab.com && cmk -O`
+    ```sudo su - gitlab; cmk -II <hostname> && cmk -O```

-Where db5.cluster.gitlab.com is the host we want to reload.